Tobias Rahim

 Tobias Rahim Secilmis Hasling (born 10 November 1989), also known as Toby Tabu or Grande, is a Danish singer and poet.
-He has achieved six number one songs on the Danish charts, earning several awards including Danish Soloist of the Year in 2022 from the Danish Music Awards.
-He has also released a collection of poetry and a nude photo of himself, the latter of which is believed to be Denmark’s first non-fungible token when it sold in 2021.
+He has achieved seven number one songs on the Danish charts, earning several awards including Danish Soloist of the Year in 2022 from the Danish Music Awards.
+He has also released a collection of poetry and a nude photo of himself, the latter of which is believed to be Denmark's first non-fungible token when it sold in 2021.

 Early life

 Rahim was born in Aarhus, Denmark, to a Kurdish father and Danish mother.
 He was raised primarily by his mother, as his father was often absent with PTSD due to his own youth as a Kurdish freedom fighter.
 He has cited his upbringing as a large influence on his musical expression, notably his time living in the slums of Cali, Colombia.

 Career

 Early career and debut solo album

 Rahim's music career began in 2012 when he, alongside Camilo Fernandez, formed the reggaeton duo of Camilo & Grande.
 The pair released their debut EP in 2015; however, Rahim left the following year to pursue a solo career.
 He traveled to Ghana in 2017, where he began to release songs under the stage name of Toby Tabu.
 He released songs such as "Ghana Lady" and "Nana Yaa".

 In 2017, under the name of Tobias Rahim, he released the self-titled solo EP Tobias Rahim.
 His second album entitled National Romantik 2021 was released in 2020 with tracks such as "Jesus", which received platinum certification by IFPI Danmark.

 On 22 May 2021, during a concert at Vega, Rahim announced that he would put a nude photo of himself up for auction as a non-fungible token (NFT) on the crypto platform OpenSea.
 The photo, titled Den Neo Skandinaviske Mand (lit. 'the Neo Scandinavian Man'), was taken during a photo shoot in connection with the release of his previous album and was considered to be Denmark's first NFT.
 The auction concluded on 23 June 2021 when the photo was sold for 2.9 eth.
 His decision to release the photo was in part due to wanting to overcome his fears, including anxiety.
 In late 2021, he appeared on TV 2's entertainment show Stormester (the Danish version of Taskmaster).